FarronF/limerick-council-meetings/meetings/2024/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 10th January 2024.md

 commencing in the Abbeyfeale area shortly and a substantial number of these manhole

-covers will be addressed when these works are carried out.--- 6
+covers will be addressed when these works are carried out.
+---
+6

 16. Notice of Motion submitted by Councillor J. Scanlan